 To find out more about the Home Energy Scotland Grant, call free on 0808 808 2282 to speak to an energy advisor.

 Internal wall insulation is also one of the measures offered through several Energy Efficient Scotland: Area Based Schemes (EES: ABS).
 EES: ABS use Scottish Government funding to improve the energy efficiency of homes.
-Since the the government funds these schemes, the internal wall insulation is free, or heavily discounted.
+Insulation is offered for free, or at a heavily discounted rate.

 To see if EES: ABS for internal wall insulation is available in your area, contact your local council.